 Enhance community awareness of and engagement with the Museum through publicity and outreach efforts

 Train volunteers to conduct engaging and informa ve educa onal programs for a variety of audiences

 Evaluate the effec veness of the Museum’s educa onal efforts

 REQUIREMENTS AND QUALIFICATIONS

 Requirements include any combina on equivalent to a Bachelor's Degree in art history, anthropology, museum

-development.
-A Master's Degree in a related field is desirable.
+and their uses.
 Must possess a valid California driver’s license.

 SERVICE SAFETY PROFESSIONALISM INNOVATION TEAMWORK

 We inspire confidence in We strive to keep our We demonstrate We work to discover We believe in crea ng an